WEBSITE || OLIVELEAF WEBSITE

 y Lord Jesus Christ, who died on the cross, You have given life to the world, free me, through this Your sacred Body and Blood, from all my sins and from all evil.
 Make me be always true to Your commandments, and do not allow me to draw away from You.

 O good Jesus, I commend to you, all those who weep and suffer, and all those who make them weep and suffer.
 I commend to you the abandoned children, youths in scandal and peril, the old in need, all those who suffer in poverty.

-The ill, the handicapped, the victims of drugs and alcohol, the prisoners,
+The ill, the handicapped, the victims of drugs and alcohol,

 the prisoners, the exiles, the immigrants, the oppressed,

 those in war, the refugees.
 Comfort them, O Lord, help them,